odise/etcd-backup/README.md

 Restore the keys from the `etcd-dump.json` file.

+Restore now supports Strategy, you can restore some part of the dumpfile or the entire dump if you want to.

+  {
+    "backupStrategy":
+    {
+      "keys": ["/"],
+      "recursive": true
+    }
+  }

+Will Recursively restore all the keys inside `/`.

+  {
+    "backupStrategy":
+    {
+      "keys": ["/myKey"],
+      "recursive": true
+    }
+  }

+Will only restore the keys under `/myKey`.

 ### Command line options and default values

   `-config` Mandatory etcd-backup configuration file location, default value: "_backup-configuration.json_".
 See [Configuration section](#config) for more information.<br/>